|SEASIDE ORTHOPAEDIC CLINIC

-During this postoperative period, you may need to modify activities to let the joint reconstruction heal properly.
+During this postoperative period, you may need to modify activities to allow the joint reconstruction to heal properly.
 Typically, pain medication you take by mouth is also used to reduce discomfort.
 It is important to discuss your pain with your doctor so it can be adequately treated.

 Length of recovery time varies widely and depends on the extent of the surgery performed and multiple individual factors.
 However, people usually can return to most if not all of their desired activities in about three months after most major joint reconstructions.

 Increasingly, doctors are focusing on how to preserve the damaged joint.
 This includes getting an earlier diagnosis and repairing joint components before the entire surface becomes damaged.

 Arthroscopy of the small joints of the hand and wrist is now possible because the equipment has been made much smaller.